All about POP Files

 Why is it important to know the file format?
 This is the only way to find out which program to use to open the file.
 A file format is determined by the file extension and signature, so JPEG images have the extension .jpg and the first bytes in the file are ÿØÿ.
 Nonetheless, different programs can utilize the same file extension to represent distinct file formats.
 Double-clicking on the file often results in an error when opening.
 Knowledge is power - this also applies when dealing with unknown or faulty files.
 Our evaluation of the POP files looks like this:

-The POP file extension is not found very often and is used by many programs, each with its own file format.
+The file type with the extension 'POP' is used by many programs, each with its own file format.
 The following file formats are most commonly found in POP files:

-All the rest of the POP files (82%) have different formats, such as ZIP, RAR, HDRS, ATC, base and SUR.
-These files sometimes refer to contracts, finance, index, items, dockyard or cosag.
+All the rest of the POP files (80%) have different formats, such as RAR, RIFF, SUR, base, HDRS, Photometric, POPLUS, Mozaik and ATC.
+These files sometimes refer to contracts, advanced, finance, popcon, index or items.
 Just click the "Choose your .pop file to analyze" button on this page to find out what your POP file is.

 Technical Data for POP File Extension